1101 Perimeter Dr. Ste. 220, Schaumburg, IL 60173

 Effective Prenuptial Agreement Litigation

 A properly drafted prenuptial agreement is an enforceable contract, but there are ways to challenge a prenuptial agreement and have it set aside.
-In order to do so, it must be proven that the agreement was either not entered into voluntarily or that the agreement was unconscionable.
+In order to do so, it must typically be proven that the agreement was either not entered into voluntarily or that the agreement was unconscionable.
 If a prenuptial agreement fails to disclose the full financial assets and obligations of one party, this can sometimes be used to help invalidate a prenuptial agreement.
+Our attorney has experience representing clients in litigation related to prenuptial agreements.
+Depending on the situation, we may be able to challenge the validity of a prenup or take steps to make sure the terms of an agreement will be enforced.

 If you are considering entering into a prenuptial agreement or are involved in a divorce in which a prenuptial agreement is at issue, contact us at 847-850-8899 to schedule a free consultation.
 From our office located in Schaumburg, we serve clients throughout the Chicago area.